 Building on our 2008 Recommendations report and the initial success of our workgroups and web portals, we are pleased to deliver to you the recommended Comprehensive Monitoring Program Strategy for California called for in CA SB 1070.
 The enclosed strategy document was developed in coordination with staff of the State Water Resources Control Board, and includes an update of the SWAMP monitoring and assessment strategy, assessment framework and needs assessment, reflecting the benefits of increased coordination and integration of information from other agencies and information sources.
 Also included is the Monitoring Council's governance document discussed above.
-We believe that implementation of this recommended strategy by all relevant organizations within Cal/EPA and the Natural Resources Agency will create lasting benefits for the State's water quality and associated ecosystem management programs.
+We believe that implementation of this recommended strategy by all relevant organizations within Cal/EPA and the Natural Resources Agency will create lasting benefits for the State's water quality and associated ecosystem management programs by improving the availability of data and information needed for sound decision making.